MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 > "Did you experience the following feelings during a lot of the day yesterday?
 How about _____?" - [High income improves evaluation of life but not emotional well-being][evaluation-of-life-but-not-emotional]

 Using these two measures, Daniel Kahneman and Angus Deaton studied whether money buys happiness.
-And their conclusion in 2010 was that
+And their conclusion in 2010 was that:

 > "...high income buys life satisfaction but not happiness, and that low income is associated both with low life evaluation and low emotional well-being."